INFURA/eth2-comply/README.md

 - `--target` URL of any appliance serving the Ethereum 2.0 API.
 - `--timeout` Time after which to abandon waiting tests.
 Defaults to 10 minutes.
 Uses [Go duration syntax](https://golang.org/pkg/time/#ParseDuration).
 - `--subset` The subset of paths to run tests for.
 For example, set this to "/v1/node" to only run tests for routes in that path.
 Defaults to "/" (all paths).
+- `--failSilent` When true, return a 0 code even when tests fail.
+Defaults to false.

 ## Syntax of test cases